 Finding a demo contest is possibly the easiest thing you’ll ever need to do in your Forex trading career.
 Just type “demo Forex contest”, “demo FX contest”, “Forex demo contest” or any other variation into your search engine, and you’ll get thousands of hits.
 The problem is not finding one, but choosing the best one for your needs.
 To save you some time, keep revisiting our site, as we’re going to be featuring some of the top Forex demo contests in the future.

 Tips for becoming a Forex demo contest winner

-- Don’t stress about playing safe – Taking part in a contest is a little different than trading on the Forex market.
+- Don’t stress about playing safe – Taking part in a contest is a little different from trading on the Forex market.
 The aim should be to win as much money as possible and not worry about playing safe.
 You should be looking for open trades with higher stakes than would normally attract your attention, and aim to make as few trades as possible.
 You want trades with the highest potential for profit.
-Try and play it safe and you’ll lose out to those who were taking the biggest risk.
+If you try and play it safe you’ll lose out to those who were taking the biggest risk.

 - Match your risk to the duration of the contest – Obviously the shorter the contest the bigger risks you can afford to take.
 Forex demo contests can last anything from 15 minutes to a couple of weeks, or possibly even longer.

-- Sometimes it can be fun just to play – We appreciate that for some of you, it is all about winning.
-But try and reign in your enthusiasm and enjoy the competition.
-Participating in Forex demo contests gives you the opportunity to learn from other traders as well as learn the ins and outs of Forex trading and test out the broker’s trading platform.
+- Sometimes it can be fun just to play – We appreciate that for some of you, it is all about winning; but try and rein in your enthusiasm and enjoy the competition.
+Participating in Forex demo contests gives you the opportunity to learn from other traders at the same time as learning the ins and outs of Forex trading, and testing out the broker’s trading platform.